May 12, 2014

 “Khan Academy is a not-for-profit educational organization started by Salman Khan in 2008.
 Our mission is to provide a free, world-class education to anyone, anywhere.
 Our online materials cover subjects ranging from math and finance to history and art.
 With thousands of bite-sized videos, step-by-step problems and instant data, Khan Academy provides a rich and engaging learning experience.”

 The format for each of the videos typically stays consistent regardless of the subject it concerns.
 All you hear is the instructor’s voice, and all you see are the instructor’s colorful sketches on a digital blackboard.
-This digital blackboard serves as a traditional classroom’s overhead projector and allows instructor to write on images, diagrams, or a blank screen.
-Some videos feature more than one person, as the instructor will invite a guest who specializes in the specific area to help teach.
+This digital blackboard serves as a traditional classroom’s overhead projector and allows the instructor to write on images, diagrams, or a blank screen.
+Some videos feature more than one person, as the instructor will invite a guest who specializes in a specific area to help teach.
 Here are three separate Khan Academy videos that show you how this format works:

 Posting free educational videos online for anyone to see began as an idea for efficiently tutoring a few friends and family members.
 That idea has now turned into a revolutionary reality.
 According to MindShift, the Khan Academy website now offers over 5,500 instructional videos and 100,000 practice problems.
-In this 60 Minutes report , Sanjay Gupta refers to Sal Khan as “the most watched teacher in the world.”
+In this 60 Minutes report , Sanjay Gupta refers to Sal Khan as “the most-watched teacher in the world.”
 Even Bill Gates, one of the wealthiest and smartest humans alive, uses Khan Academy to help his kids learn.

 “Khan, this teacher to the world, is giving us all a glimpse of the future of education.”